analogdevicesinc/ai8x-training/README.md

 With the exception of weight storage, and bias use, most of these limitations will be flagged when using the network primitives from `ai84.py`, see [Model Training and Quantization](#AI84-Model-Training-and-Quantization).

+### Limitations of AI85 Networks

+The AI85 hardware does not support arbitrary network parameters.
+Specifically,
+* Dilation, groups, and batch normalization are not supported.
+* `Conv2d`:
+  * Kernel sizes must be 1x1 or 3x3.
+  * Padding can be 0, 1, or 2.
+  * Stride is fixed to 1.
+* `Conv1d`:
+  * Kernel sizes must be 1 through 9.
+  * Padding can be 0, 1, or 2.
+  * Stride is fixed to 1.
+* A shift operator is available at the output of a convolution.
+* The only supported activation function is `ReLU`.
+* Pooling:
+  * Both max pooling and average pooling are available, with or without convolution.
+  * Pooling does not support padding.
+  * Pooling strides can be 1 through 16.
+  * Average pooling is implemented as a `floor()` operation.
+Since there is also a quantization step at the output of the average pooling, it may not perform as intended (for example, a 2x2 `AvgPool2d` of `[[0, 0], [0, 3]]` will return `0`).
+* The number of input or output channels must not exceed 512.
+* The number of layers must not exceed 32.
+* The maximum dimension (number of rows or columns) for input or output data is 256.
+* Overall weight storage is limited to 64*768 3x3 8-bit kernels (and proportionally more when using smaller weights, or smaller kernels).
+However, weights must be arranged in a certain order, see above.
+* The hardware supports 1D and 2D convolution layers, as well as a fully connected layer (implemented using a `flatten` operator and 1x1 convolutions on 1x1 data).
+For convenience, a `SoftMax` operator is supported in software.
+* Since the internal network format is HWC in groups of four channels, output concatenation only works properly when all components of the concatenation other than the last have multiples of four channels.

 ---